ivangka/cli-order-executor/README.md

 2. The distance between entry and stop-loss prices
 3. Bybit's trading fees

-With this approach, **leverage does not affect your risk** - your risk is fixed by the stop-loss distance and position size calculation.
-Leverage only affects the number of concurrent positions - the higher the leverage, the more positions you can open within your available margin.
+With this approach, **leverage does not affect your risk** — your risk is fixed by the stop-loss distance and position size calculation.
+Leverage only affects the number of concurrent positions — the higher the leverage, the more positions you can open within your available margin.

 ## Commands

     !o          open order
     !x          close position
-    !c          cancel limit orders
+    !c          cancel orders
     !lev        set leverage
     !gpi        get position info
     !ex         exit program